Product · 15 min read

 - if the legitimate interests of persons under 18 years of age as well as persons who were injured as children or adolescents by one of the crimes mentioned in § 255a Paragraph 2 can be better protected,

-Audiovisual Interrogation of Undercover Investigators
+Audiovisual interview of Undercover Investigators

-Ordering a Judicial Interrogation
+Ordering a Judicial interview

-Audiovisual Interrogation by Police
+Audiovisual interview by Police

 Legal Aspects

-In a Europe-wide tender by the Hessian State Criminal Police Office for the procurement of over 40 mobile interrogation systems, Mangold was able to prevail against several international competitors due to its powerful solutions and services.
+In a Europe-wide tender by the Hessian State Criminal Police Office for the procurement of over 40 mobile interview systems, Mangold was able to prevail against several international competitors due to its powerful solutions and services.

-Audiovisual Interrogation for Main Proceedings
+Audiovisual interview for Main Proceedings

 exceptions to this principle: